 (click image to scroll through gallery)

 With her technical and artistic abilities, Gallo records osteological/archeological artifacts as well as recreate faces from the past.
 A post-mortem facial reconstruction is the artistic approximation of the facial characteristics of an unidentified deceased person based upon the person’s unique skull structure.
 This visual process can be done digitally, drawn by hand, or sculpted with clay.
-These flesh reconstructions can be used for museum displays, education, and identification purposes.
-In this context, Gallo has created hand-drafted 2-dimensional reconstructions on skulls from the IMSS collection located on the 4th floor of the museum.
-The collection of the museum provided a fascinating body of work investigating ancient cultural practices such as trephination and cradle-boarding, as well as creating faces for members of a pre-colonized civilization.
+These flesh reconstructions have been used for museum displays, education, and identification purposes.
+In this context, Gallo created hand-drafted 2-dimensional reconstructions on skulls from the IMSS collection.
+The collection of the museum provided a fascinating body of work investigating ancient cultural practices such as trephination and cradle-boarding, as well as being able to recreate faces for members of a pre-colonized civilization.

 Alongside examining death in an anthropological or forensic nature, Gallo also finds inspiration through her journey with confronting mortality.
 From studying women's reproductive health to articulating her struggle with mental illness, and sharing her journey as a caretaker to her grandmother with stage 4 cancer Gallo draws conceptual inspiration from all periods of life as well as death.
 This show illustrates her duality as an artist, showing both her anatomical/forensic aspirations alongside her more personal and intimate fine art.